PaulNonatomic/VisualStateMachineV2/README.md

    ```csharp
    using Nonatomic.VSM2.StateGraph;
    ```
-3. **Update Custom States:** Decorate all OnEnterState methods within your custom states with the new [Enter] attribute to align with the updated method handling in version 0.9.0-beta:
+3. **Update Custom States:** Decorate all OnEnter methods within your custom states with the new [Enter] attribute to align with the updated method handling in version 0.9.0-beta:
     ```csharp
    [Enter]
-    public override void OnEnterState()
+    public override void OnEnter()
     {
         // Your code here
     }